rz1993/Enelpy/README.md

-# Natural Language Processing Notebooks
+# Enelpy
-A series of natural language processing notebooks progressing from low-level tasks, such as stemming, lemmatization, POS-tagging, to high level tasks such as sentiment analysis and summarization.
+A series of natural language processing notebooks and implemented models for various tasks from low-level tasks, such as stemming, lemmatization, POS-tagging, to high level tasks such as sentiment analysis and summarization.
 Introduces a variety of models for these tasks from rule-based to traditional ML models to RNNs.

 ## Notebooks
 - Stemming and lemmatization `in progress`